CTRL: Clustering Training Losses for Label Error Detection: Experimental Results

 \subsection{Neural Network Hyperparameters}

 A hyperparameter set contains the NN architecture, optimizer, batch size, number of epochs, and learning rates.
-For CIFAR datasets, we employ the hyperparameter set provided by an open-source GitHub repository\footnote{\url{https://github.com/kuangliu/pytorch-cifar}} and did not tune it manually.
+For image datasets, we employ the hyperparameter set provided by an open-source GitHub repository\footnote{\url{https://github.com/kuangliu/pytorch-cifar}} and do not tune it manually.
 We use ResNet-50 as the NN architecture and stochastic gradient descent with $0.9$ momentum and $5\times10^{-4}$ weight decay as the optimizer.
 We start the learning rate at $0.1$ and decay it using Cosine Annealing.
 We train models with a batch size of $128$ for $200$ epochs.
-We found that using a smooth learning rate decaying scheduler such as Cosine Annealing and setting its maximum number of iterations to some number slightly higher than the epochs number helps CTRL detect label errors because this prevents NN overfitting.
+We found that using a smooth learning rate decaying scheduler such as Cosine Annealing and setting its maximum number of iterations to some number slightly larger than the number of epochs helps CTRL detect label errors because this reduces NN overfitting.
 Hence, we set the Cosine Annealing iteration number to $250$ for the mask computation round of CTRL.
-We use $200$ (same as epochs number) for all other training, i.e., CL's mask computation and retraining, and CTRL's retraining.
+We use $200$ (same as the number of epochs) for training of other models, i.e., Co-teaching's training, Mixup's training, CL's mask computation and retraining, and CTRL's retraining.
 In the CL article \cite{northcutt2021confident}, the authors employed another hyperparameter set.
 We obtained better mask and test accuracies for CL with the above set; hence, we report results for CL using the new hyperparameter set.
+We also use this hyperparameter set for both Co-teaching and Mixup.
+For Co-teaching, we run experiments using its original hyperparameter set and report the higher score across the two sets.
 For each tabular dataset, we use the same hyperparameter set for all training and retraining experiments.
 We use a fixed batch size of $1024$, a learning rate of $10^{-3}$, $0$ weight decay, and Adam optimizer.
 We conduct NN architecture search over three-layer and four-layer ReLU-activated NNs with various hidden sizes and numbers of epochs.
 We use grid search and select the hyperparameter set with the best cross-validated balanced-class accuracy on original training data.
+All methods share the same hyperparameters.